arrikenw/IT-Project/README.md

 Test cases can be found in the `/test` directory.
 The directory can be accessed [here](/test).

-## Design Architecture
+## Front-end Architecture

 Assets used in our front-end (eg. image missing thumbnails) are stored in the ```/client/src/assets``` directory.
 Source code for components is stored in the ```client/src/components``` directory.
 #### Header

 The website header is displayed on every page.
 Related files are stored in ```/client/src/header``` which contains:

-- Front end code for Search bar
-- Link to user's profile
-- Link to settings page
-- Add post button
-- Logout button
+- A header component

 #### Home